Menu

 Contracts | Month to month | One to two years |

-DSL generally costs anywhere from $33.95 to $69.95 per month, depending on the location of the business and the provider.
-That price is usually stable, unlike other types of internet access (including cable internet).
+DSL generally costs anywhere from $39.99 to $64.99 per month, depending on the location of the business and the provider.
+The price has edged steadily downward over recent years by around 10 percent.
 However, if you plan to expand to more than a few devices, DSL internet might not be your long-term answer.

 Cable internet often comes with a service agreement, generally with a one- or two-year commitment.
 Sometimes, these service agreements include promotional pricing for a certain period of time, like three or six months, which results in a rate hike when the promotion ends.
 This is less common with DSL internet, so businesses should be aware that the rate they pay initially might not remain the same with their cable ISP.